Chenyang-Lu/mono-semantic-occupancy/README.md

     dataset/Cityscapes/Semantic_Occupancy_Grid_Multi_64.zip

 ## Usage
 1. ```pip install -r requirements.txt```

-2. unzip the ground truth and training data into the same folder, download the trained model if you don't want to re-train (link is in the checkpoint folder).
+2. Unzip the ground truth and training data into the same folder.
+Download the trained model if you don't want to re-train (link is in the checkpoint folder).
+Download the ```leftImg8bit_trainvaltest.zip``` files from [Cityscapes](https://cityscapes-dataset.com) website and unzip it into ```dataset/Cityscapes/leftImg8bit```

 3. run